-Abstract
+■ Abstract

 Placental tissue holds great promise as a source of cells for regenerative medicine due to its plasticity, and easy availability.
-Human placenta-derived mesenchymal stem cells (hPDMSCs) have the potential to differentiate into insulin-producing cells.
+Human placenta-derived mesenchymal stem cells (hPDMSCs) have the potential to differentiate into insulinproducing cells.
 Upon transplantation, they can reverse experimental diabetes in mice.
 However, it is not known whether culture-expanded undifferentiated hPDMSCs are capable of restoring normoglycemia upon transplantation in streptozotocin (STZ)-induced diabetic mice.
 Hence we prepared long-term cultures of hPDMSCs from the chorionic villi of full-term human placenta.
 Flow cytometry analyses and immunocytochemistry study revealed bonafide mesenchymal nature of the isolated hPDMSCs.
 These cultures could differentiate into adipogenic, oesteogenic, chondrogenic, and neuronal lineages on exposure to lineage-specific cocktails.
-Furthermore, we showed that hPDMSCs can form islet-like cell clusters (ILCs) on stepwise exposure to serum-free defined media containing specific growth factors and differentiating agents. qRT-PCR showed the expression of insulin, glucagon, and somatostatin by immunocytochemistry.
+Furthermore, we showed that hPDMSCs can form islet-like cell clusters (ILCs) on stepwise exposure to serumiabetes mellitus is becoming one of the main threats to human health in the 21st century [1].
+The global prevalence of diabetes is shifting significantly from the developed countries to the developing countries [2].
+Beta-cell replacefree defined media containing specific growth factors and differentiating agents. qRT-PCR showed the expression of insulin, glucagon, and somatostatin in undifferentiated hPDMSCs and in ILCs.
+Differentiated ILCs were found to express human insulin, glucagon, and somatostatin by immunocytochemistry.
 Additionally, ILCs also showed abundance of pancreatic transcription factors ngn3 and isl1.
-Both undifferentiated hPDMSCs or ILCs derived from hPDMSCs in

-STZ-induced diabetic mice led to restoration of normoglycemia.
+Both undifferentiated hPDMSCs and ILCs exihibited insulin secretion in response to glucose.
+Transplantation of hPDMSCs or ILCs derived from hPDMSCs in STZ-induced diabetic mice led to restoration of normoglycemia.
 Our results demonstrate, for the first time, reversal of hyperglycemia by undifferentiated hPDMSCs and ILCs derived from hPDMSCs.
 These results suggest human placenta-derived MSCs as an alternative source for cell replacement therapy in diabetes.

-Keywords: human placenta-derived stem cell, diabetes, mesenchymal stem cell, transplant, beta-cell, islet, differentiation, macrocapsule, immunoisolation

-AbstractIntroductionMaterials and methodsResultsDiscussionConclusionReferencesIntroduction
+Introduction

-Diabetes mellitus is becoming one of the main threats to human health in the 21st century [1].
-The global prevalence of diabetes is shifting significantly from the developed countries to the developing countries [2].
-Beta-cell replacement is an effective treatment for type 1 diabetes, but its applicability is limited by the lack of sufficient donor tissue, raising the need for alternative tissue sources.
+$\label{eq:constraint} \begin{array}{l} \textbf{Keywords:} \ \text{human placenta-derived stem cell} \cdot \text{diabetes} \cdot \\ \text{mesenchymal stem cell} \cdot \text{transplant} \cdot \text{beta-cell} \cdot \text{islet} \cdot \text{differentiation} \cdot \\ \text{macrocapsule} \cdot \text{immunoisolation} \end{array}$ ment is an effective treatment for type 1 diabetes, but its applicability is limited by the lack of sufficient donor tissue, raising the need for alternative tissue sources.
 Human embryonic stem cells (hESCs) have received much attention in the last few years because of their promise as a renewable source of tissue for beta-cell differentiation [3].

 However, ethical issues surrounding the use of hESCs limit its use in clinical application of cell replacement therapy.
 Also, tissue-resident stem cells have demonstrated self-renewal and multipotent differentiation potential, which could be of great value for the successful progress of cellular therapies for diabetes.